Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

   ```
 ### 2. Assigning a Primitive

 **Assigning** a primitive type (as with reference types) means storing a value into a declared variable of that given type.
+For primitives, the variable holds the value itself, while for reference types the variable holds the memory address (a reference) of the object being pointed to.

 - Syntax examples: